CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support: Experiments

-CardAIc-Agents could also provide on-demand support to clinicians for the validation of complex or uncertain cases; therefore, a review panel was introduced to facilitate this process, as shown in Figure~\ref{fig:panel}.
-This function was evaluated in collaboration with two cardiologists.
-For echocardiography, the agent automatically identified 11 standard views from raw DICOM images, achieving 100\% accuracy in key views (eg., A3C, A4C, PLAX, PSAX, SC) and over 80\% accuracy in others (based on a random sample of 10 cases); Left ventricle segmentation on A4C views had been reported by original studies with a Dice coefficient of 0.922 on the EchoNet-Dynamic dataset.
-In addition, detection of P, QRS, and T waves from 12-lead ECGs was rated suboptimal by clinical experts, mainly due to stringent criteria requiring precise identification of every heartbeat, indicating a key area for further improvement.
-Note that Figure~\ref{fig:panel} presents only partial results, with additional details provided in the Appendix.
+\textit{Assessment of intermediate visual outputs.} CardAIc-Agents could provide on-demand support to clinicians for the validation of complex or uncertain cases, a capability enabled by the review panel introduced to facilitate this process (see Figure \ref{fig:panel}).
+This function was evaluated by two cardiologists.
+For echocardiography, the agent automatically identified 11 standard views from raw DICOM, achieving 100\% accuracy in key views (eg., A3C, A4C, PLAX, PSAX, SC) and over 80\% accuracy in others (a random sample of 10 cases); Left ventricle segmentation on A4C views had been reported in prior studies with a Dice Coefficient of 0.922 on the EchoNet-Dynamic dataset.
+Detection of P, QRS, and T waves from 12-lead ECGs was rated suboptimal by experts, mainly due to stringent criteria requiring precise identification of every heartbeat, indicating an area for further improvement.